 - Serve as a resource to craft customized solutions/answers to states considering and/or pursuing offshore wind.

 ADMINISTRATIVE HOME AND LEADERSHIP:

-The University of Delaware’s College of Earth, Ocean and Environment (CEOE) is uniquely positioned to deliver these results.
+The University of Delaware’s College of Earth, Ocean and Environment (CEOE) is uniquely positioned to build awareness and consensus driving the deployment of offshore wind.
 The University’s Center for Carbon-free Power Integration has a long record of offshore wind academic research and teaching.
 Recent notable research has been published on world wind power resources, and on running a region on offshore wind, onshore wind and solar.
 UD’s offshore wind academic programs are housed in the CEOE, but with strong links to the College of Engineering, Center for Composite Materials, and others.

 Invitation - Congressional Briefing, June 12, 2014

 Press Release - SIOW Launch, February 25, 2014